judsonlmoore/judsonlmoore.com/_posts/travel/destinations/italy/2020-02-25-italy-rome-3-lies-uncovered.md

 The truth is that when it rains, the floor of the Pantheon can and does indeed get wet.
 This is not a fluke.
 The ancient architects planned for this. **The truth is that** the Pantheon's entire floor is slightly convex so that water flows to the center where it will find one of several drainage holes in the floor.
 These holes are pictured below.

-{% cloudinary /assets/images/2020/02/italy-rome-pantheon-floor-drainage.jpg alt="Holes in the floor of the Pantheon allow for rain to drain" caption="Holes in the floor of the Pantheon allow for rain to drain" %}
+{% cloudinary post-image /assets/images/2020/02/italy-rome-pantheon-floor-drainage.jpg alt="Holes in the floor of the Pantheon allow for rain to drain" caption="Holes in the floor of the Pantheon allow for rain to drain" %}

 ## The Fountain of the Four Rivers is shunning a church (and its creator)